Best Affordable Neighborhoods in Denver, CO

-Some of the cheapest neighborhoods in Denver are Burns Brentwood, Barnum West, and Kalcevic Heights.
+Some of the cheapest neighborhoods in Denver are Glen Meadows Condominiums, Raintree, and Ruby Hill.
 These neighborhoods offer some of the lowest rent prices in Denver, making them ideal for renters on a budget.
-As of September 12, 2025, the average rent in Denver is $1,648, which is 2.8% lower than last year.
+As of March 25, 2026, the average rent in Denver is $1,615, which is 3.4% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent